NathanMulbrook/PacketFuzz/examples/advanced/README.md

 # Advanced Examples

-This directory contains complex examples demonstrating advanced features of the Scapy Fuzzing Framework.
+This directory contains complex examples demonstrating advanced features of the PacketFuzzing Framework.
 These examples assume familiarity with basic concepts and explore sophisticated fuzzing techniques.

 ## Examples Overview